Olympus E-PL9 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-PL9 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the E-PL9 followed on from the Olympus E-PL8.
+Both the E-PL9 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The E-PL9 was replaced by the Olympus E-PL10, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-PL9 and the Sony A77 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.